 ride eventually takes us to Fort Ticonderoga.
 Take advantage of the included

-boundaries of this great country during two early wars.
-Much more than a
+boundaries of our country during two early wars.
+Much more than a restored

-restored military fortress, it has rich and varied offerings, including
+military fortress, it has rich and varied offerings, including costumed

-costumed interpreters, 30-minute guided tours, a world-class museum, daily
+interpreters, 30-minute guided tours, a world-class museum, daily musket

 Finish this full-day excursion with another ferry crossing,

 and cycle back to Shoreham to dine at the inn's British gastropub.

 Day 6 - Middlebury / Depart for home